NA Medical Expenses and Deduction

 Policy

-Medical expenses are allowable as a deduction for NA budgetary units with participants who are elderly or have a disability.
-(For additional information regarding who are considered elderly or a participant with a disability, see Budgetary Units with Special Circumstances.)
-The medical expense must belong to and be billed to the participant who is elderly or have a disability.
+budgetary units(g) with participants who are elderly or have a disability.
+(For additional information regarding who are considered elderly or a participant with a disability, see

 A $35 disregard is applied to the budgetary unit’s combined medical expenses, regardless of the number of elderly or participants with a disability that are included in the case.
 When eligible, the budgetary unit receives one of the following medical expense deductions:

-The Standard Medical Deduction (SMD).
+●The Standard Medical Deduction (SMD).
 The SMD net amount is $145 ($180 minus the $35 disregard equals $145).

 Any of the following NA participants are eligible for a medical expense deduction when the budgetary unit’s combined out-of-pocket medical expense is greater than $35:

-Deceased participants when all of the following requirements are met:
+●Deceased participants when all of the following requirements are met:

 The deceased participant would have been eligible for the deduction in the month the expense was billed.